 This course will present the etiology, assessment and diagnosis, treatment and prevention of eating disorders (EDs), including anorexia nervosa, bulimia, ARFID and binge eating disorder.
-Various therapeutic approaches to eating disorders will be presented, including Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Mindful Eating, Narrative therapy, Psychodynamic approaches, Family Based Therapy, and group therapy.
+Various therapeutic approaches to eating disorders will be presented.
 The need for multidisciplinary treatment, for a trauma-sensitive approach and for different levels of treatment (outpatient, day treatment, inpatient) will be emphasized.

-We will also look at topics such as stigma, at risk populations, ethical dilemmas, the association between trauma and EDs, and unique challenges that ED therapists face.
-The impact of culture and the media on body image and EDs will be also be discussed, as well as prevention programs.
+We will also look at topics such as severe and enduring EDs, ethical dilemmas, the association between trauma and EDs, recovery from EDs and unique challenges faced by ED therapists.
 Students will be encouraged to observe their personal connection with their own bodies, eating habits, and their attitudes to EDs and to obesity.